Getting started with generative AI: A beginner’s guide

 Chatbots and voice bots

 The widespread use of chatbots and voice bots is changing how businesses interact with customers, streamlining the customer experience and making interactions more efficient and personalized.
-Generative AI has revolutionized the development of chatbots and voice bots, allowing businesses to create computer programs that simulate natural conversations with human users.
+Generative AI has significantly improved the development of chatbots and voice bots, allowing businesses to improve customer experience.

 Chatbots have a wide range of applications, from e-commerce to customer service, and are particularly useful in providing customers with relevant information about products, helping them make purchasing decisions, and providing post-purchase support.
 With the help of generative AI, chatbots can be programmed to respond to customer queries naturally and personally, enhancing customer satisfaction and building brand loyalty.